F1PFC/TTN_GPS_Tracker/Readme.md

  11 22 33 AA

-you need to change is so that the relevant line in the configuration.h file look like this;
+you need to change is so that the relevant line in the All\_Configuration.h file look like this;

 DEVADDR = 0x112233AA;